nanchen2251/ScreenRecordHelper/README.md

 3. support saving to album
 4. support for custom duration
 5. support for custom path and name
+6. resist the test of DAU 1 million users
 ## Screenshots

 ## How to use it